OTC Insights Team

 4. Identify Areas of Waste

-Increasing the efficiency of your operation by using data to find areas of waste is one of the easiest ways to achieve this goal.
+Data can be used to identify areas of waste in your processes, which will increase the efficiency of your operation.
 When analyzing your data, measure your operation’s energy and resource consumption against the output.
 If any machines are drawing more energy than they need to operate reliably, you can test different settings to find ways to reduce your energy bill.
 That can also be a sign that the equipment needs maintenance or repair.
 Additionally, you can use data to identify overproduction and waste.
 If a machine is running faster or more than is needed, you can scale back operations to save energy.

 5. Identify your ROI